yav/monadic-language-talk/talk.md

 # Effects

-  * Monadic strucutre = bare minimum.
+  * Monadic structure = bare minimum.
-  * We need statemtns that do something.
+  * We need statements that do something.

 Example: